miljank/hades/README.md

 Usage
 ======

 The usage is very simple.
 You need to define processors, initialize hermes with the path to the folder to watch, register processors with hermes and call start() method to start all the threads.
-By default hermes run in interactive mode.
-If you want to run it in a daemon mode, just pass 'daemon=true' to the start() method.
+By default hermes runs in interactive mode.
+If you want to run it in a daemon mode, just pass 'daemon=True' to the start() method.

 ```python
 import hermes